-An advanced course that provides firefighters with the knowledge and skills necessary to function safely and effectively as an integral member of a firefighting team in an advanced structure fire.
-Practical exercises are utilized to ensure an understanding of proper methods of structural firefighting.
+Advanced course which provides firefighters with knowledge and skills necessary to function safely and effectively as an integral member of a firefighting team in an advanced structure fire.
+Practical exercises are utilized to ensure understanding of proper methods of structural firefighting.